Award-winning wine from Denmark? You better believe it.

-Scandinavia is quickly catching up: Denmark currently has 90 commercial vineyards, up from just 2 fifteen years ago years ago.
+Scandinavia is quickly catching up: Denmark currently has over 90 commercial vineyards, up from just 2 fifteen years ago.
 Around 40 vineyards have sprung up in Sweden and 12 vineyards are operating as far north as Norway.

 “We’re still a drop in the bucket,” said Hans Münter, the head of the Danish Wine Association.
 “Right now, we don’t have the volume to evaluate if this is a good business or just a business.”

 In fact, vintners may be looking north.
 Many crops in the south of Europe, especially in parts of Spain and Italy, have been damaged by the consistently scorching summers in the last 10 years.
 These include the especially-sensitive grape varieties used for making white wine as temperatures topped 41 C (105 F).

 Besides Scandivania, another unlikely country has entered the world of winemaking.
 China is also looking to use its geographical location to start producing wine, especially in regions that were once considered to be too cool.

 As for now, “people now are happy they can produce something drinkable,” said Sveneric Svensson, head of the Swedish Wine Association.
 “Businesses are “focusing on optimizing the quality” by advancing wine management and winemaking techniques,” he said.

 Currently, a bottle of Nordic wine averages around €30 to €40 ($33 to $44), although the price is expected to drop as more businesses enter the market and produce bigger volumes of Scandinavian wine.

 “We are going to produce wine where it was not possible before,” Mr. Moesgaard said.
 “No one can say they are happy about climate change,” he added.
 “But we should take advantage of the opportunities it brings.”